geekhall/odin/README.md

-# Zeus
+# Odin

-Zeus is a starter template for Vue 3, TypeScript and Vite. integrated with Element Plus, TailwindCSS, Vue Router, Pinia and Axios.
+Odin is a starter template for Vue 3, TypeScript and Vite. integrated with Element Plus, TailwindCSS, Vue Router, Pinia and Axios.